 - Distance to Maastricht City Center: A 15-minute taxi ride to the city center will cost about $30.
 There's also a public bus.

-Over a quarter million flyers use Maastricht Aachen Airport annually to get to popular Dutch holiday destinations as well as London, Berlin, Munich, and Amsterdam—routes change seasonally.
+Around half a million flyers use Maastricht Aachen Airport annually to get to popular Dutch holiday destinations as well as London, Berlin, Munich, and Amsterdam—routes change seasonally.
 The folks at Maastricht Aachen Airport are always working to expand services through partnerships with airlines and tour operators, so check in before your trip to find out what's new if you're thinking about flying into or out of this airport.
 The airport is primarily used for cargo.
 Maastricht is about a two-hour drive from Amsterdam.

 Groningen Airport Eelde (GRQ)